 7.0 ADVISORY COMMITTEES REPORTS & UPDATES

-Governance Advisory Committee, (Chair, Willie B. Kennedy, Co-Chair Brigette R. LeBlanc, , Community members: Alma Robinson, Kitty Morgan, Alternates: Dr Harrison Parker and Greg Doxey, Staff: Deputy City Attorney John Roddy) (Report given See Item 2.0)
+Governance Advisory Committee, (Chair, Willie B. Kennedy, Co-Chair Brigette R. LeBlanc, , Community members: Alma Robinson, Kitty Morgan, Alternates: Dr Harrison Parker and Greg Doxey, Staff: Deputy City Attorney John Roddy) No updates.

-Joint PUC/SECFC Advisory Committee, (Chair Theo Ellington, Co-Chair Bobbrie Brown, PUC Representative, Alternate: Commissioner Willie B. Kennedy)
+Joint PUC/SECFC Advisory Committee, (Chair Theo Ellington, Co-Chair Bobbrie Brown, PUC Representative, Alternative: Commissioner Willie B. Kennedy) No updates.